auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 If you are using the return type of any of these methods directly, you will need to change your code to expect the type as documented above.
 If you are chaining a call to `start` or `execute` to make the request, no changes are required.

+The `AuthenticationRequest` interface no longer has a `AuthenticationRequest setAccessToken(@NonNull String accessToken)` method.

 Additionally, any classes that implemented `ParameterizableRequest` or `AuthRequest` have been updated to accommodate these changes, and are called out in the detailed changes listed below.

 ## Detailed change listing